How to Write Career Change Resume: Examples & Tips

 Key Takeaways

-1. A career change resume takes your current quantifiable achievements and adapts them for a career transition.
+1. A career change resume takes your current qualifications, skills, and work experience and adapts them for a career transition.

 2. Highlight your transferable skills.
 Focus on soft skills, but also include technical skills that could be useful in your new career.